JoshuaMarinoo/EngDesignVI/Labs/Lab 7/README.md

 ---
 ## Summary
-I learned how to use both google cloud and thingspeak platforms for API purposes, which seem very useful especially for IOT projects.
+I learned how to use both Google Cloud and Thingspeak platforms for API purposes, which seem very useful especially for IoT projects.

 ---
 Author: Joshua Marino </br>